Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Problem formulation

 Eq.~\eqref{eq:validity} expresses that $\psi$ shall be composed of feasible motions (e.g. collision free, feasible given the robot motion model), and $\mathcal{V}(u, v)$ is the predicate encoding the validity of the transition between $u$ and $v$.

-Finally, Eq.~\eqref{eq:belief_dynamic} corresponds to the bayesian updates according to the observation model.
+Finally, Eq.~\eqref{eq:belief_dynamic} corresponds to the Bayesian updates of the belief state.
 The symbol $o$ is the observation received when transitioning from $u$ to $v$.
-The belief-state of the node $v$ is noted $b_v$, and $p(s|o)$ is the observation model.
+The belief-state of the node $v$ is noted $b_v$, and $p(o|s)$ is the observation model.

-It is noteworthy, that the problem formulation doesn't contain any term explicitly inciting the robot to explore its environment.
-The balance exploration / exploitation emerges naturally as a result of the minimization of the expected motion costs.
+The problem formulation does not contain any term explicitly incentivizing the robot to explore its environment.
+The balance exploration / exploitation will emerge as a result of the minimization of the expected motion costs (see \ref{section:policy-extraction}).